AwsGeek/lightsail-containers-nginx/README.md

    }
    ```

-   This congiguration forwards all requests to the "flask" server.
+   This configuration forwards all requests to the upstream "flask" server.
 The hostname and port of the Flask server are provided as environmental variables when the containers are run.

-   The Dockerfile for the Nginx reverse proxy uses the master Nginx alpine image and simply copies the configuration file to the appropriate directory.
+   The Dockerfile for the Nginx reverse proxy uses the master Nginx alpine image and simply copies the nginx.conf configuration file to the appropriate directory.

    ```
    FROM nginx:1.19-alpine